embermap/emberconf2020-tailwind-css-best-practices/README.md

 ## 9: Working with SVG

-## 10: Writing a plugin to match letter spacing, font size and line height
+Copy svgs in, get rid of hard-coded widths and heights.
+Set fill or stroke to currentColor.

+## 10: Exercise: Practice with SVG

+Copy svgs in, get rid of hard-coded widths and heights.
+Set fill or stroke to currentColor.

 ## 11: Form styling library

+## 13: Writing a plugin to match letter spacing, font size and line height

-## 12: Key-focus polyfill
+## 14: Key-focus polyfill

-## 13: Responsive designs for very different layouts
+## 15: Responsive designs for very different layouts

 Avoid JS device viewport width.
 Use CSS media queries.
 Robust to SSR.